TheThomasD/Vigo-16/README.md

 NOTE: in the current state the OTA functionality is not really usable.
 I think I have to change my programming style to consume less resources.
 That will require some refactoring, I think :(

+### Performance increase

+Success!
+After some changes I am now able to quickly upload an OTA update.
+However, when Candle is connected to the Web Serial Port, the control screen becomes very unresponsive.
+I think I'll have to look into that later.
+It works for now, although I have to test "the real thing", i.e. running a gcode file through Candle.

+### Preparations for web improvements

+I want to use Bootstrap 5 for my web pages, so I downloaded the required CSS files etc. I read [here](https://github.com/me-no-dev/ESPAsyncWebServer/issues/556) that the ESPAsyncWebServer is already capable of serving gzipped files.
+Hence, I zipped the files I want to serve and I created a `data-unzipped` folder for the files that I will use during web development.
+In addition to that, I added a `pre` python script that zips the `index.html` automatically whenever a new SPIFFS files is built.
+Additional files can easily be added, if needed.
+I got the ideas from [here](https://docs.platformio.org/en/latest/scripting/actions.html) and [here](https://docs.python.org/3/library/gzip.html#examples-of-usage).

 ## Later